-Assisting Hands Caregivers, or “certified home health aides”, provide one-on-one care for patients that is focused on safety at home, activities of daily living and quality of life.
+Assisting Hands Caregivers, or “certified home health aides”, provide one-on-one care for clients in Mercer, Monmouth and Ocean counties that focuses on safety at home, activities of daily living and quality of life.
 They are supervised by our director of nursing.

 Numerous types of care are available, and all can work together to provide the maximum benefit to the patient and best outcomes while the patient is safe in the comfort of their own home.